haugstve/json_parser/README.md

 These points could have been clearified but just making some assumptions solves the task.
 Demonstrating my Python skills.

 - If Content is present in the input JSON, it must have both a marks field and a description field
-- Time in postgres is stored as UTC
+- Time in postgres is stored as UTC (Best practise would be to save with the time zone information)

 ## Running the app